 The town of Lyons, Colorado, located about 12 miles north of Boulder, was one of the places in northern Colorado most drastically affected during the historic floods of September 2013.

-The landscape is severely altered as a result, particularly the Confluence neighborhood where the Saint Vrain and South Saint Vrain Rivers merge.
+The landscape was severely altered as a result, particularly the Confluence neighborhood where the North and South Saint Vrain Rivers merge.

 Lyons suffered heavy damage to homes, infrastructure, parks, and the river corridor.

-A CPAT will provide technical assistance to Lyons as it thinks through the difficult decisions it faces on how to redevelop in a way that supports the community's goals for sustainable neighborhood design, affordable housing, environmental preservation, resilience, and economic sustainability.
+CPAT provided technical assistance to Lyons as it faced difficult decisions on how to redevelop in a way that supports the community's goals for sustainable neighborhood design, affordable housing, environmental preservation, resilience, and economic sustainability.

 "The Town of Lyons is so very appreciative of the timely support of APA and the extremely helpful efforts of the CPAT.
 The team was very responsive to the community's needs and very professional in every aspect of their work here.
 They helped us focus our efforts on recovery at a very challenging time and were extremely patient with us as we struggled with the daunting tasks ahead of us.
 The CPAT produced professional maps and documents that our small town does not have the resources to produce, and they developed useful and applicable recommendations that will assist us in our recovery efforts.
 Thank you so much for your extremely valuable assistance."

 "The national expertise brought by the CPAT was invaluable in providing Lyons with specific strategies for building a more resilient community that will help guide Lyons' long-term recovery efforts.
 The team was professional, thoughtful, and responsive to community needs.
 On behalf of the Colorado Department of Local Affairs, we commend the CPAT team members and APA for supporting Colorado recovery efforts."

 -Anne Miller, AICP, Senior Planner, Colorado Department of Local Affairs